Skip to content

 Opting out

-If you’re happy with the school you’ve been allocated and you don’t want to pursue a place at any higher preference school, you must opt out of continuing interest, otherwise you risk losing your existing school place.
+If you’re happy with the school you’ve been allocated and you don’t want to pursue a place at any higher preference school, you must opt out by 17 March, otherwise you risk losing your existing school place.

 If you’re satisfied with your offer but you don’t opt out of continuing interest, and you are offered a place at a higher preference school, your existing place will automatically be offered to another child.